 • If you’re also in a situation where you have to continue sitting for an extended period of time, improving your posture can also help stop the pain you’re experiencing.

-Chiropractic Care for Sciatica in Marietta
+Chiropractic Care for Sciatica in Kennesaw

 Treating the symptoms of sciatica is more effective when it addresses the root cause.
 Chiropractic care can target the sciatic nerve and the pain or discomfort that radiates from it.
 The spinal adjustments can alleviate pressure off the nerve and soothe the surrounding muscles.